APPLYING TO MEDICAL SCHOOL

 3. Making your experiences relevant

 Whether you’re discussing work experience you’ve undertaken or hobbies or clubs that you partake in, you should always focus on making them relevant to your future studies.
-Universities aren’t looking for a narrative of work experience that you’ve carried out, they’re interested in what you learnt as a result of the experience.
+Universities aren’t looking for a narrative of work experience that you’ve carried out; they’re interested in what you learned as a result of the experience.
 Your personal statement should reflect on any work experience and demonstrate what skills and/or qualities you’ve developed which are required within the medical profession.
-Similarly with your hobbies or clubs, you should reflect on relevant skills and qualities that you have developed as a result of these.
+Similarly, with your hobbies or clubs, you should reflect on relevant skills and qualities that you have developed as a result of these.

 4. How you will demonstrate your knowledge of working within the medical profession